The Healers Project

 Tropical Forest

-Adela’s Garden and Forest: Adela cares for plants within a tropical forest that spans 200 acres.
+Adela and Don Luis Fidel care for plants within a tropical forest that spans 200 acres.
 The forest has been actively cared for and cultivated for at least four generations.